Ron Oden

 Ron Oden (born March 21, 1950) is an American politician.
 In November 2003, he was elected the first gay African-American mayor of Palm Springs, California, after serving eight years on the city council.
 He became the first Black openly gay man to be a mayor of a U.S. city.
-His ground breaking election opened a door and: he was also "the first gay African-American elected to lead a California city."
-The community's outlook and fortune was transformed.
-The Palm Spring City Council made history once again: in December 2017, Palm Springs elected "America's first all-LGBTQ city council."
+He was also "the first gay African-American elected to lead a California city."
+In December 2017, Palm Springs elected "America's first all-LGBTQ city council."

 Biography

 Early life and education

-Oden was born on March 21, 1950 in Detroit, Michigan and grew up in Los Angeles, California.
+Oden was born on March 21, 1950, in Detroit, Michigan, and grew up in Los Angeles, California.
 He attended Oakwood University in Huntsville, Alabama, earning a Bachelor of Arts in History, Sociology, and Theology.
 He also went on to earn a Master of Arts degree in Theology at Andrews University in Berrien Springs, Michigan, as well as a Master of Arts Degree in Ethnic Studies at the University at Albany, SUNY.
 He is an ordained Seventh-day Adventist minister, who resigned shortly before entering politics.